queilawithaQ/documentation/_general/integrations/opsgenie.md

 Although it is worth noting that [their API](https://www.opsgenie.com/docs) provides a variety of endpoints and services you can implement.

-## Codeship Basic
+## CodeShip Basic

 ### Webhook Method

-The simplest way to integrate OpsGenie with Codeship is to use the webhook integration.
-From inside your OpsGenie account, you will first want to enable the [Codeship integration](https://app.opsgenie.com/integration#/add/Codeship).
+The simplest way to integrate OpsGenie with CodeShip is to use the webhook integration.
+From inside your OpsGenie account, you will first want to enable the [CodeShip integration](https://app.opsgenie.com/integration#/add/CodeShip).

-Once the Codeship integration is enabled in OpsGenie, you will want to create a [custom webhook in your project's notifications]({{ site.baseurl }}{% link _general/projects/notifications.md %}#webhook) using the webhook destination URL provided by the integrations page in OpsGenie.
+Once the CodeShip integration is enabled in OpsGenie, you will want to create a [custom webhook in your project's notifications]({{ site.baseurl }}{% link _general/projects/notifications.md %}#webhook) using the webhook destination URL provided by the integrations page in OpsGenie.

-All successful Codeship builds will now complete with a webhook to OpsGenie to trigger your configured alerts.
+All successful CodeShip builds will now complete with a webhook to OpsGenie to trigger your configured alerts.

 ### Manual Integration